dgc-network/dgc-wallet/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of dgc Wallet for WooCommerce Payment, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of dgc Payment for WooCommerce Payment, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “dgc Wallet for WooCommerce Payment” and click Search Plugins.
-Once you’ve found our dgc Wallet for WooCommerce Payment plugin you can view details about it such as the point release, rating and description.
+In the search field type “dgc Payment for WooCommerce Payment” and click Search Plugins.
+Once you’ve found our dgc Payment for WooCommerce Payment plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =